Arthritis Travel Insurance

 - With your Travel Agent, choose a Hotel for your holiday that will accommodate your requirements.

-- Choose an area that will have transport options available should you wish to travel around the area you are visiting and that there is wheelchair access if you need it.
+- Choose an area with transport options available should you wish to travel around the site you are visiting, and there is wheelchair access if you need it.

-Areas with steep hills or a lot of steps to climb could cause problems for your Arthritis when you are on holiday, so be realistic with your abilities and choose your holiday destination carefully.
+Areas with steep hills or many steps to climb could cause problems for your Arthritis when you are on holiday, so be realistic with your abilities and choose your holiday destination carefully.

-Wear light clothing in hot climates and wear comfortable and appropriate shoes that will not cause you problems with your Arthritis.
+Wear light clothing in hot climates and comfortable and appropriate shoes that will not cause problems with your Arthritis.